JJ0132/practical_work_2/README.md

 + Finishing net file with four classmates links.
 + Add photos for about file
 + Finishing about file and adding it.

++ Had a problem with the deployment of about file but now is fixed.